 Bring in a written note signed by parent or guardian stating the dates of the absence and the reason with a telephone number.
 Failure to do so within three (3) days constitutes an illegal absence.
-A phone call will also suffice.
+Entering the absence in Pick-up Patrol will also suffice.